 The modern SharePoint UX is built with the mobile-first philosophy in mind.
 Modern team sites are not only responsive but also all their contents and customizations can be used with the soon to be released SharePoint mobile app!
 If mobile users are an important audience for your solution, you should strongly consider building it using the SharePoint Framework.
 That way users will be able to use your solution no matter if they are on their desktop computer or on their phone using the native SharePoint app.

 While the new SharePoint UX does indeed make SharePoint look better than ever before and it offers end-users clear advantages, for some organizations it might be a bit more complicated than just flipping a switch and start using it.
-Depending on the organization, users and the solution itself, it could be that some additional education or governance is required before the new SharePoint UX is allowed to be used.
+Depending on the organization, users, and the solution itself, it could be that some additional education or governance is required before the new SharePoint UX is allowed to be used.
 If this sounds familiar to you, but you don’t want your organization to pay twice for building the same solution, you could choose to build the solution using the new SharePoint Framework.
 If the solution can be built using nothing else than client-side technology, you’re good to go.
 If you have more complex requirements, keep reading as there are other possibilities at your disposal.

 I need to elevate permissions to read from/write to a secure location

 Without arguing, if it’s good or bad to have to elevate code’s privileges, sometimes you have to.
-For these scenarios SharePoint offers you solutions like elevating permissions for a piece of code in farm solution or app-only context for provider-hosted add-ins.
+For these scenarios, SharePoint offers you solutions like elevating permissions for a piece of code in farm solution or app-only context for provider-hosted add-ins.
 SharePoint Framework solutions are 100% client-side based and there is no permission grant so you cannot have your code do more than what the user is allowed.
-What you could do however, is to build a hybrid solution.
-The UX could be built using the SharePoint Framework, so that it works with both the modern and the classic sites.
+What you could do, however, is to build a hybrid solution.
+The UX could be built using the SharePoint Framework so that it works with both the modern and the classic sites.
 Then, it would communicate with APIs which are registered with SharePoint as an add-in that uses app-only context to communicate with SharePoint.
 For this to work the API would need to support CORS, as the communication between the UX and the API would be through cross-domain client-side calls.

 I need to perform a long-running operation like provisioning or configuring a site

 Performing long-running operations, like provisioning and configuring SharePoint sites, on the client is a bad idea.
 There are many things that can go wrong.
 Also, some things just take time, which might be longer than what’s allowed for a web request to take.
-The logic to mitigate that might be more complex than the provisioning code itself, so instead you might consider using a hybrid approach.
+The logic to mitigate that might be more complex than the provisioning code itself, so instead, you might consider using a hybrid approach.
 Having built your UX using the new SharePoint Framework, for backwards compatibility with classic SharePoint sites, you could then implement the long-running operation as an Azure Webjob or Function and have it called by the UX using for example a webhook.
 That way any issue in the browser wouldn’t influence the long-running operation which you could scale independently in case your solution becomes a great success.

 I want a solution for my organization but I don’t want it to be able to do everything our users can

-If you want to customize the capabilities of a piece of intranet, where you store confidential information, you need to ensure, that the customizations work securely and won’t incorrectly handle the confidential data.
+If you want to customize the capabilities of a piece of the intranet, where you store confidential information, you need to ensure, that the customizations work securely and won’t incorrectly handle the confidential data.
 Solutions built using the SharePoint Framework run in the context of the current user and they can do everything she can do.
-The only way to ensure of their security is through code reviews – similarly to what you had to do with farm solutions in your on-premises tenant (if you’re using SPCAF for this today, did you know that we are supporting SharePoint Framework solutions in SPCAF too?).
+The only way to ensure their security is through code reviews – similarly to what you had to do with farm solutions in your on-premises tenant (if you’re using SPCAF for this today, did you know that we are supporting SharePoint Framework solutions in SPCAF too?).

 Another option is to use the existing SharePoint Add-in model for building such customization.
 You can grant a SharePoint Add-in a specific set of permissions, limited to the minimum it requires for its operations, and that way ensure that the customization can access only the information it needs and nothing more.